What is a named entity?

 To take the machine learning-based approach, solution builders must train the model with annotated data.
 Then, the model is tested to see if it can appropriately annotate raw data.
 When the model operates within performance quality parameters, it’s deployed for real-world use.

-What are Top NER Challenges?
+What are the top NER challenges?

 AI project teams have been able to create NER platforms that perform exceptionally well.
 However, teams have challenges to overcome.